| |

 George left WPOP for WIXY Cleveland and later worked

 at WIXZ near Pittsburgh.
-He was working in the promotions
+He left radio to become director

 George

-died in 1973 of a congenital heart disorder.
+Hospital in Nashville, of a congenital heart disorder;

 |